 We find travellers generally put a lot of emphasis on finding cheap airfares, but not enough on securing cheap car rentals and accommodation:

 Once you've booked your flight to Cape town, your car rental and your accommodation, the next step is to fill in your itinerary - here's a comprehensive list of things to do in Cape Town.

-To find a cheap flight to Cape Town, use the flight price comparison tool on the left to compare South African Airways, Mango, British Airways, Kulula and all other airlines flying to the Mother City (Capetonians nickname for Cape Town).
-Further discount your future flights by writing to us about your flight to Cape Town, and we'll send you a travel voucher.
-If you'd like detailed info about the flight route you're flying to Cape Town from, scroll down to found your route and click through to the detail page.
+Search, contrast & book the cheapest flights to Cape Town.
+Use the flight bookings tool on the left to compare South African Airways, Mango, British Airways, Kulula, Emirates, KLM and all other airlines flying to the Mother City (Capetonians nickname for Cape Town).
+If you'd like detailed info about the flight route you're flying to Cape Town from, scroll down to find your route and click through to the detail page.

-Subscribe to our mailing list to get notified when there are flight specials on.
+Subscribe to our mailing list to get notified when there are Cape Town flight specials on.

 Finally, please read through our tips for booking cheap flights which contains a lot of more general techniques of keeping your airfares down (e.g. credit cards for bounty points, etc...)